-Whether you’re just on a business trip or you’ve moved abroad for the long haul, there are a few ways to prepare for your doctor search.
+Whether you’re on a business trip or you’ve just moved abroad for the long haul, there are a few ways to prepare for your doctor search.
 First, arm yourself as best you can with information about your medical history in the local language.
 Have a severe allergy to a particular medicine?
 What about a condition that requires frequent attention or a certain medicine on a regular basis?
-Being allergic to antibiotics or being a diabetic that requires insulin are precisely the parts of your medical history that a doctor needs to help you when you need it most; make sure you can at least express these to a doctor in some way.
+Severe allergies or conditions such as diabetes are precisely the parts of your medical history that a doctor needs to know.
+Make sure you can communicate these essential points in the local language – it could be a lifesaver.

 Multiple platforms exist that help expats and travelers alike find an English-speaking doctor.
 Some, such as the International Medical Association for Medical Assistance to Travelers (IAMAT), offer paid access to a directory of English-speaking doctors with reputable training all over the world.
-The International Society of Travel Medicine also maintains a free directory of clinics focussed on travel-related medicine; these clinics tend to focus on services such as vaccinations for travelers, but they do provide extensive information relating to the clinic staff such as languages spoken.
+The International Society of Travel Medicine also maintains a free directory of clinics focused on travel-related medicine.
+These clinics tend to focus on services such as vaccinations for travelers, but they do provide extensive information relating to the clinic staff such as languages spoken.

 Find a doctor abroad using government sources